Passenger train, bus collide in Canada's capital, six dead

 The crash occurred at a level crossing surrounded by corn fields.

-A reunification center was set up for families and friends looking for passengers on the bus and train, the City of Ottawa said.
+A reunification centre was set up for families and friends looking for passengers on the bus and train, the City of Ottawa said.

 Canadian Prime Minister Stephen Harper said he was "deeply saddened" to hear about the collision, which came just months after a runaway freight train crash and explosion killed 50 people in Lac-Megantic, Quebec.